HighPlainsCoder/eye/README.md

 I made(will make) a subproject for each challenge.

-Since each one is a small program, I made a tiny gradle file for them to share.
-By rights I could use the java compiler & execute directly, but gradle is what I use in my day job and I like to keep fresh.
+Since each one is a small program,  I use the java compiler & execute directly.

-Execute each challenge like this (assumes you have gradle around)
+Execute each challenge like this (probably needs java 11 or better)
-    gradle assemble && java -cp build/libs/euler.jar One

-or, if you have Java 11 or later. just compile and go:
     java One.java

-(After just seconds of reflection) Hell, lets make that the one true way.
-Pruning all gradle now...